Cray-HPE/docs-csm/operations/system_management_health/Access_System_Management_Health_Services.md

         Central Grafana instance that includes numerous dashboards for visualizing metrics from `prometheus` and `prometheus-istio`.

-        For more information about Grafana's features and dashboard creation, please see the online documentation here: [https://grafana.com/docs/grafana/latest/](https://grafana.com/docs/grafana/latest/).
+        For more information about Grafana's features and dashboard creation, see the online documentation here: [https://grafana.com/docs/grafana/latest/](https://grafana.com/docs/grafana/latest/).

         For a description of the Grafana Panel: [https://grafana.com/docs/grafana/latest/features/panels/panels/](https://grafana.com/docs/grafana/latest/features/panels/panels/).